CharlesRethman/users-tasks-manager/README.md

 The script essentially assigns the output of each `curl` statement to a variable and `echo`s the variable.
 The relevant user_id and task_id is `grep`ed off the output.

+Removed the `/hello` and `/swagger` routes from the Swagger and code.